 \begin{definition}[$l_{1}$-Distance] Given two values $v_{1}$ and $v_{2}$, their $l_{1}$-distance is expressed as

 \end{definition}

-We transform the problem to a linear programming model, and use the primal-dual path following algorithm \cite{simplex} to implement $calculate\_table(group, attri, \delta)$.
-According to Definition \ref{def_table} and Definition \ref{def_skpro}, the linear programming of $calculate\_table(group, attri, \delta)$ is given as
+We transform the problem to a linear programming model and use the primal-dual path following algorithm \cite{andersen2000the} to calculate the random output tables.
+According to Definition \ref{def_table} and Definition \ref{def_skpro}, the linear programming for implementing $calculate\_table(group, attri, \delta)$ is given as

-where $v^{ori}_{i}$ is the original value of $t_{i}$ on attribute $attri$, $v^{col}_{j}$ is the value of column $j$, $m$ is the number of records in $group$, $n$ is the size of domain within $group$ on attribute $attri$.
-The meaning of the objective function is to assign the probability of each record to the output values (i.e., values within the domain of $attri$ inside $group$), and make the values, which has a longer distance to the original value of the record, carry lower probabilities on the premise of satisfying the constraints.
+Here $v^{ori}_{i}$ is the original value of $t_{i}$ on attribute $attri$, $v^{col}_{j}$ is the value of column $j$, $m$ is the number of records in $group$, $n$ is the size of domain within $group$ on attribute $attri$.
+The meaning of the objective function is to assign the probability of each record to the output values (i.e., the values within the domain of $attri$ inside $group$), and make the values, which have longer distances to the original values of the record, carry lower probabilities on the premise of satisfying the constraints.

-In addition, according to Property \ref{proper_range}, $\delta$ must be chosen within a particular range depending on the size of QI groups.
-Then, Algorithm \ref{alg_mc} has the following property.